Ben Willis (rugby union)

 Benjamin John Willis (born 8 October 1976) is a New Zealand former professional rugby union player.

 Biography

 Born in Auckland, Willis is a descendant of novelist Jane Austen and was educated at King's College.

 Rugby career

-Willis, a NZ Colts halfback, appeared once for the Chiefs in the 1999 Super 12 season.
+Willis, an NZ Colts halfback, appeared once for the Chiefs in the 1999 Super 12 season.
 He left New Zealand rugby after the 2000 season to continue his career in Europe, starting with a stint at Grenoble, then signing with Leinster.
 Qualifying through an Irish grandfather, Willis was an Ireland "A" representative player during his time at Leinster, before moving on to Harlequins in 2003.
 He was in the New Zealand Barbarians team that played England at Twickenham in 2003 and had a season with AS Beziers in 2004–05.
 Following his time in France, Willis competed for London Irish from 2005 to 2007, at the end of which he linked up with Saracens as Heineken Cup injury cover.